Ed Cooley

-Ed Cooley (born September 10, 1969) is an American college basketball coach and the current head coach of the Georgetown Hoyas men's basketball.
-Cooley held the same position at Fairfield University from 2006 to 2011 and Providence College from 2012 to 2023.
-He received the inaugural 2010 Ben Jobe National Coach of the Year Award, presented annually to the top minority men's college basketball coach in the nation.
+Edward Anthony Cooley (born September 10, 1969) is an American college basketball coach and currently the head coach of the Georgetown Hoyas men's basketball program.
+Cooley held the same position at Providence College from 2011 to 2023, and Fairfield University from 2006 to 2011.
+In 2022, he received national honors as the Naismith College Coach of the Year.
+Additionally, he received the inaugural 2010 Ben Jobe National Coach of the Year Award.

 Early years

-Cooley was born on September 10, 1969 in Providence, Rhode Island to Jane Cooley and Edward Smith.
+Cooley was born on September 10, 1969, in Providence, Rhode Island, to Jane Cooley and Edward Smith.
 He was one of nine children by his mother in a family on welfare, living in the low-income South Providence neighborhood.
 However, he would later be taken in by neighbors Gloria and Eddie Searight, who provided Cooley with meals and a place to sleep.

 At Providence's Central High School, Cooley played basketball and twice earned Rhode Island Player of the Year honors.
-After graduating in 1988, Cooley attended the New Hampton School in New Hampton, New Hampshire for a post-graduate year in 1988–1989.
-Matriculating to Stonehill College in Easton, Massachusetts, Cooley was required to take the SATs four times before the NCAA allowed him to play basketball there.
-He did not score high enough on his first two attempts, scored a 900 but was accused of cheating on his third test, and finally scored a 1390 on his fourth, supervised test.
+After graduating in 1988, Cooley attended the New Hampton School in New Hampton, New Hampshire, for a post-graduate year in 1988–1989.

-Cooley was a three-year team captain at Stonehill, and was named to the Northeast-10 Conference academic honor roll.
+Cooley was a three-year team captain at Stonehill College, and was named to the Northeast-10 Conference academic honor roll.
 He earned a Bachelor of Science degree in history from Stonehill in 1994.